Funding Research Opportunities Grant

 - A written status report may also be requested at any time by the FROG Committee.
 These reports may be published in Technical Services Law Librarian (TSLL) at the discretion of the FROG Committee

 - Verification of expenses may be requested by the FROG Committee

 - On completion of the project, the grant recipient must furnish a copy of the final work to the FROG Committee

-- If the final research product is subsequently published in any format, OBS and TS SISs support must be acknowledged in the work.
+- If the final research product is subsequently published in any format, LSRD and TS SISs support must be acknowledged in the work.

 - If the project is not completed, nor completion date extended, grant recipient must return full grant amount to the FROG Committee within 30 days of the agreed upon completion date.

 Grant applicants must fill out the Grant Application Form (Word).
 Please email the completed application to the FROG Committee Chair.
 Applications will be reviewed on a rolling basis.
 Applicants are encouraged to apply early to ensure sufficient funds.
 AALL fiscal year begins on October 1 and runs through September 30.

 - Goals and objectives of the research/project

 - Contact information for two references

 - FROG (Funding Research Opportunities Grant) Agreement